Skip to content

 }

-The library ensures that GPS coordinates remain accurate, even for non-verified entries.
-These fields are automatically marked with a "non-verified" CSS class, allowing developers to style or flag them in the UI.
+These fields are marked with a "non-verified" CSS class in the built-in suggestion list, allowing developers to style or flag them in the UI.

 This provides both data transparency and flexibility, letting you inform users when address data might not be fully validated while still offering the most complete search experience possible.